Reviewed by Whitney White, MS CMHC, NCC., LPC

 According to results posted in the Journal of Clinical Psychiatry, people who exhibit bipolar disorder symptoms often have other conditions as well.
 These conditions can be physical or mental illnesses.

-For this reason, the first course of treatment when it comes to treating panic disorders is to get checked out by a doctor.
+For this reason, the first course of action when it comes to treatment get checked out by a doctor.
 You need to be informed when it comes to any conditions you have already or on a prescription that may cause you to experience some of the common symptoms of manic depression.
 Once you know if you have a health condition, you can move on to mental health treatment options.

 Other Things You Can Do